OpenPonk/openponk/repository/DynaCASE.package/DCModelElementEvent.class/README.md

 A DCModelElementEvent is the parent class to element event classes.
+The class is annouced when the element in diagram changes.

 Instance Variables
 	element:		<Object>

 element
-	- xxxxx
+	- is element which is changed